Interested in creating public art in Boston?

 ELIGIBILITY

-1. Artists must live, work, or create in Greater Boston.
+• Artists must live, work, or create in the Greater Boston area (Essex, Middlesex, Norfolk, Plymouth or Suffolk County)

 EXHIBITION SPACE AND DETAILS

-· Artists are responsible for transporting their work.
+• Artists are responsible for transporting their artwork to and from the gallery.

 *About Fay Chandler